top of page

 At the center of everything is my Turncrafter Commander 10-inch Variable Speed Midi Lathe from Penn State Industries.

 It may not be the biggest lathe on the market, but for me, it’s been a steady workhorse.
 Reliable.
 Consistent.
 Tough enough to handle everything I’ve asked of it so far.
-It runs smooth, adjusts with ease, and lets me focus on what matters—bringing each pen to shape with care.
+It runs smooth, adjusts with ease, and lets me focus on what matters—bringing each item to shape with care.

 Chucks & Add-Ons: The Details That Make the Difference